davidmreed/davidmreed.github.io/_drafts/static-analysis-pmd-salesforce-development-lifecycle.md

 ![Code Climate Configuration]({{ site.baseurl }}/public/apex-pmd/code-climate-disable-check.png)

 To find a rule name in Code Climate, mouse over a violation entry and then the right-most context button ('Exclude Checks').
 Click 'Disable Check' to see instructions for modifying `.codeclimate.yml` to suppress that specific warning.

-## Static Analysis in the Cloud: Clayton.io

-Clayton.io does not advertise itself as a PMD-based service, but its code review rules strongly suggest this is the case.
-Clayton does offer a significant number of extra rules for Apex, Visualforce, metadata, and JavaScript that are not part of the open-source PMD project, and it provides a nice graphical rule set editor.
-(Dear Clayton: please consider contributing back to the open source project!)

-Unfortunately, Clayton in my testing proved to be fairly unreliable, with projects often getting "stuck" for days on end and unable to be reviewed.
-Its "personal" offering is also limited to 25,000 lines of code and metadata reviewed per month, a limit that's easy to hit even for small projects.
-(The service actually locked my account at 25,000 lines total and never reopened).

-Clayton may become much more valuable as it matures, but I don't recommend it now - at least not for open source projects.
+Rule names are also included in the `<rule>` entries of a rule set file, as the final element of the path that specifies the rule.
+(See below for details).

 ## Static Analysis with Continuous Integration: CircleCI